oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 Is the node an ancestor in the specified hierarchy of one of the nodes in the binding parameter with at most the specified distance?

-If a node value passed to the function is null, the function returns null.
+If `Node` is null, the function returns null.

 Parameter|Type|Description
 :--------|:---|:----------